-At the end of October, the fist year students headed upstate for a 3-day retreat to learn about sustainable food production and commence their Design for Sustainability and Resilience course.
+At the end of October, the first year students headed upstate for a 3-day retreat to learn about sustainable food production and to commence their Design for Sustainability and Resilience course.
 Will Crum wrote a diary throughout for the blog; enjoy his reflections below!

 Madison Square Garden, 7:25am

 Laden with a backpack and duffle bag, I trudge across 33rd street on 7th avenue and spot my classmate Smruti.
 She and I are among the first to arrive at our meeting place beneath the blue signs of Madison Square Garden—but our ranks swell quickly.